FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advanced_routing/_index.md

 **Summary:** Route steps are *definitions for actions* you apply to one or more files in a specific order.
 A set of route steps forms a route.

-<span class="mc-variable my_project_variables.Advanced_Routing variable">Advanced Routing</span> allows you to add more routes if you need to.
+{{< SecureTransport/advancedrouting  >}} allows you to add more routes if you need to.
 You decide how many steps you’ll have in each of your routes.
 Theoretically, your route package can include as many steps as you want; however, it is not recommended to have too many as it might adversely affect performance.

 For best UI experience, it is recommended that you understand the terminology introduced with AR.

-### <span class="mc-variable my_project_variables.Advanced_Routing variable">Advanced Routing</span> glossary of terms
+### {{< SecureTransport/advancedrouting  >}} glossary of terms

-The following terms and concepts are introduced with <span class="mc-variable my_project_variables.Advanced_Routing variable">Advanced Routing</span>:
+The following terms and concepts are introduced with {{< SecureTransport/advancedrouting  >}}:

 -   **Route and route steps**
     Advanced Routing provides advanced transformation and routing capabilities to file transfers.
 Each transformation and movement of files is performed in a *route*.
 A route is a set of (route) steps which are consecutively executed.
 The order of step execution is defined in the routes and the eventual processing of steps is triggered by predefined conditions.
 Only AR file transfers use steps.
 You can have multiple steps defined in a route.
 Each step performs either of the two possible actions: file *transformation* or file *routing*.